Frequently Asked Questions

 Back To Top

-If this Settlement is granted final approval by the Court and you do not “opt-out” or request exclusion from the Settlement, then you will release certain claims against Wells Fargo as described in FAQ 18.
+If you did not "opt out” or request exclusion from the Settlement, then you will release certain claims against Wells Fargo as described in FAQ 18.

-No. If you exclude yourself from the Settlement, you will not be eligible to receive a payment from the Settlement Fund.
+No. If you excluded yourself from the Settlement, you will not be eligible to receive a payment from the Settlement Fund.

 Yes.
 The Court has appointed attorneys at the law firms Kellett & Bartholow PLLC, Giles & Lambert, P.C., and Limon Law Office to represent you and the other Class Members as “Class Counsel.”
 You can contact Class Counsel at the address or phone number listed below.
 They are: